Birds Won’t Come To Your Feeders: 29 SECRET Reasons Why!

 Birds have different diets and therefore require different types of bird feeders to store the different types of feeds.

-In order to attract a larger variety of birds or the specific bird species in your area, you need to be what type of bird feeder you set up.
+In order to attract a larger variety of birds or the specific species in your area, you need to know what type of bird feeder you set up.

 Here’s a quick summary table for you to refer to: